-This is consequence of Proposition \ref{prop:PoissTan} and of the fact that the topology of the fibers imply the triviality of the foliated de Rham cohomology of $\mathcal{S}$ in degree one \cite[Prop.
-7.4]{DazHec-91}.
+This is consequence of Proposition \ref{prop:PoissTan} and of the fact that the topology of the fibers imply the triviality of the foliated de Rham cohomology in degree one \cite[Proposition~7.4]{DazHec-91}.

-\paragraph{Orientable Poisson Manifolds.} Recall that on each oriented $m$--dimensional manifold $M$, equipped with a volume form $\Omega$, there exists a one--to--one correspondence between \ec{(m-2)}--differential forms and bivector fields given by the following formula:
+{\bf Orientable Poisson manifolds.} Recall that on each oriented $m$-dimensional manifold $M$, equipped with a volume form $\Omega$, there exists a one-to-one correspondence between $(m-2)$-differential forms and bivector fields given by the following formula: